 Suppose we have the following data, which we want to get in lowercase.

-To do the same, we need to write the first value of the list in the lower case manually in the adjacent cell.
+We need to manually write the first list value in the lower case in the adjacent cell to do the same.

-Come to the next cell in the same column and just press Ctrl+E.
+Come to the next cell in the same column and press the “Ctrl+E” keys.

-Choose ‘Accept Suggestions’ from the box menu appeared.
+Choose “Accept Suggestions” from the box menu that appeared.

 That is it.
 We have all the values in the lower case now.
-Now we can copy the values, paste the same onto the original list, and delete the extra value from the right.
+So, we can copy the values, paste the same onto the original list, and delete the extra value from the right.

 #5 Enter Text in Lower Case Only

 We can make a restriction so that the user can enter text values in lowercase only.

 To do this, the steps are:

-- Select the cells which you want to restrict.
+- We must select the cells which we want to restrict.

-- Choose ‘Data Validation’ from the ‘Data Tools’ group from the ‘Data’ tab.
+- Then, choose “Data Validation” from the “Data Tools” group from the “Data” tab.

 - Apply the settings explained in the figure below.

-- Now, whenever the user enters the value in capital letters, MS Excel will stop and will show the following message.
+- Whenever the user enters the value in capital letters, MS Excel will stop and show the following message.

 #6 Using Microsoft Word

-Suppose we have the following table of data for which we want to change the text case to ‘Lower’ Case.
+Suppose we have the following data table for which we want to change the text case to the “lower” case.

-To change the case, first, we will copy the data from MS Excel and paste it into MS Word.
+First, we will copy the data from MS Excel and paste it into MS Word to change the case.
 To do the same, the steps are:

 Select the data from MS Excel.
-And press Ctrl+C to copy data from MS Excel.
+And press the “Ctrl+C” key to copy data from MS Excel.

 Open the MS Word application and paste the table using the “Ctrl+V” shortcut key.

 Select the table using the “Plus” sign on the left-top side of the table.

 Now, the data table is converted to “Lower.”
-After selecting the “Plus” sign from the left top corner, we can copy the table and paste it into Excel back.
+After selecting the “Plus” sign from the left top corner, we can copy the table and paste it into Excel.